Search This Blog

 Anderson’s Opposite Hand Position

 The ‘opposite hand’ refers to the hand that does not do the bowling.
-This hand in the cases of most bowlers participate very little in their deliveries.
-Stuart Anderson uses his free hand to steady his bowl even as he sinks down by bending his knees to lower his entire frame.
+This hand in the cases of most bowlers participates very little in their deliveries.
+Stuart Andersen uses his free hand to steady his bowl even as he sinks down by bending his knees to lower his entire frame.
 His free hand never touches either his thigh or knee but moves from supporting his bowl to hanging loosely at his side and helping to maintain balance during the complete delivery.

 Anderson’s Back-Swing